Chris Stapleton and Wife Morgane Stapleton Welcome Twins

 Singer-songwriter Chris Stapleton and his wife Morgane Stapleton have welcomed their twins!

-During the 2018 ACM Awards, host Reba McEntire told the crowd that the night's Album of the Year winner wasn't there to accept his award for a very good reason— Morgane had just given birth to twin boys.
+During the 2018 ACM Awards, host Reba McEntire told the crowd that the night's Album of the Year winner wasn't there to accept his award for a very good reason— Morgane had just given birth to twins.

 Reba told the crowd, "We just found out that those little rascals came a little bit early.
 Hot off the press!"

 And guess what else?
-Today also just so happens to be Chris' 40th birthday!
+Today, which also just so happens to be Chris' 40th birthday!
 What a jam-packed day!

 Their bundles of joy join the country music couple's son and daughter.